umanitoba-cssa/constitution/Constitution.md

 If a position is not filled during the nomination period of the election, the CRO should post an application form that closes at least 2 weeks following the conclusion of the voting process to allow the incoming team to start interviewing and appointing positions immediately at the start of their term.

-Application forms should be made in collaboration with the CRO and the memebers of previous executive team that are not candidates within the election to ensure that the application form covers enough information so that the incoming team may be informed in their selections.
-If there are no previous executives that are not candidates within the election, the recommendation of the form should be made current President and Vice President with the best inerest of the club in mind.
-The application is subject to follow the procedures in [**Applicantion Selection Procedure**](#application-selection-procedure).
+Application forms should be made in collaboration with the CRO and the members of previous executive team that are not candidates within the election to ensure that the application form covers enough information so that the incoming team may be informed in their selections.
+If there are no previous executives that are not candidates within the election, the recommendation of the form should be made current President and Vice President with the best interest of the club in mind.
+The application is subject to follow the procedures in [**Application Selection Procedure**](#application-selection-procedure).

 Any tampering of the democratic election process, or the application appointment system outlined here will constitute as a violation to the constitution and the club is subjected to [**Article 4e: Violations to Constitution**](#article-4e-violations-to-constitution).